aspirity-inc/easydev/documentation/src/content/docs/components/link/index.md

 title: Link
 ---

-The Link allows you to improve anchor elements.

-The Link is based on React and Styled Components.
-Example:
+The Link is used for navigation.

-The Link can have the next props: disabled, defaultUnderline, children.
+The Link can have the next props: disabled, defaultUnderline.
 [See there](/storybook/?path=/docs/core-link--docs) to get more information.

 ## Link variants